Linda Bakke

-Linda Bakke (born 19 August 1973) is a Norwegian artist, residing in Stange.
+Linda Bakke (born 19 August 1973) is a Norwegian artist, residing in Stange Municipality in Eastern Norway.

 She is a graduate of Oslo Tegne and Maleskole (a drawing and painting school in Oslo) (1991–1994) and Vestlandets kunstakademi in Bergen (1994–1998).
 The latter was an art academy that became Bergen Academy of Art and Design in 1996.
 She also worked as a stonemason assistant for Bård Breivik.